 About Hepburn

-(Last updated: Aoril 15, 2024)
+(Last updated: August 27, 2024)

 The Town of Hepburn is located approximately 50 kilometers north of Saskatoon, Saskatchewan on highway 12.
 According to the 2021 Census, Hepburn has a population of 784 people.
 In August 2012, Hepburn received its Town status.
 2012 also marked the completion of a major water project, linking Hepburn to the City of Saskatoon's water supply.
-Hepburn is a beautiful, friendly community featuring mature trees, playgrounds, K-12 school, fire department, grocery store, agro store (at highway juntion), gas station, arena, churches, insurance agency, museum, salon, seasonal marketplace, coffeeshop, and more!
+Hepburn is a beautiful, friendly community featuring mature trees, playgrounds, K-12 school, fire department, grocery store, agro store (at highway junction), gas station, arena, churches, insurance agency, museum, salon, seasonal marketplace, coffeeshop, and more!

-The Town of Hepburn acquired Heritage Common (formerly known as Bethany College Campus) on May 1, 2021, and has created a venue for community services, recreation, business, childcare hub, playschool, office leases, event rentals, school athletics, and more.
+The Town of Hepburn acquired Heritage Common (formerly known as Bethany College Campus) on May 1, 2021, and has created a venue for community services, recreation, business, childcare hub, playschool, office leases, event rentals, school athletics, youth programs, and more.
 To make your bookings, contact events@hepburn.ca.

 History